sarakonradi/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_parrot.rst

 proxies?

 No, we could not.
-NEST devices are not generally implemented the same way as neuron models, and are not designed to be connected directly to each other.
+NEST devices are not generally implemented the same way as neuron |models|, and are not designed to be connected directly to each other.
 Normal neurons exist only on one node in a distributed simulation, but devices such as the spike recorder and the MUSIC event handler are usually duplicated aross all nodes.